AlreadyBored/nodejs-assignments/assignments/crud-api/assignment.md

 - **Important:** The `.env` file itself should not be committed to the repository as it is considered a security bad practice.
 Please consider to add `.env` file in `.gitignore`.

-  - Instead, create and commit `.env.example` file that contains a list of required environment variables without their values
+  - Instead, create and commit `.env.example` file that contains a list of required environment variables with reasonable default values
   - Example of `.env.example` contents:

     ```
-    PORT=
+    PORT=4000
     ```

 6. There should be 2 modes of running application (**development** and **production**):